 - Ninefox Gambit

 - Revenant Gun

-The first is, of course, my own.
+The first two are, of course, my own.
 The latter three are the Machineries of Empire books by Yoon Ha Lee.
 Shuos Jedao, one of the major characters in the trilogy if not the central character (it’s complicated and I’ve only read book 1), has dyscalculia.
 Book 1 mentions it explicitly and briefly discusses his experiences studying.
 Book 2 also mentions it explicitly – with thanks to sandstone for providing screencaps showing me the quote.
 Book 3 does not.
 Since working on the draft for this post, I’ve finished the whole trilogy and… I’ll be honest, personally I can’t say that I found it particularly representative of dyscalculia.
 This is, in part, because beither neither mathsy nor visual, these books are hard to understand.
 Lee absolutely incorporates dyscalculia as an important part of Jedao’s character.
 It shows up most clearly, I think, in Raven Stratagem because we get some casual scenes wherein Jedao needs to do maths.
 (Sort of.
 It’s complicated.
 And spoilery.)